ritchie46/ritchievink.com/content/post/arima.md

 ```

 {{< figure src="/img/post-18-arima/white-noise.png" title="White noise signal." >}}

 This process is completely random, though we are able to infer some properties from this series.
-By making a plot of the distribution we can assume that these variable come from a single normal distribution with zero mean and unit variance.
-Our best guess for any new variables value would be 0.
+By making a plot of the distribution we can assume that these variables come from a single normal distribution with zero mean and unit variance.
+Our best guess for any new variables value would be the value 0.
 A better model for this process doesn't exist as every new draw from the distribution is completely random and independent of the previous values.
 White noise is actually something we want
 to see on the residuals after we've defined a model.
 If the residuals follow a white noise pattern, we can be certain that we've declared all the possible variance.

 ## MA process